This blog may contain affiliate links. Read our disclosure policy for more info.

 11. Stargaze at the Oldman River Observatory

 Lethbridge has one of the best amateur astronomy facilities in Canada.
-The observatory is located in Popson Park on the west side of the city.
+The Oldman River Observatory is located in Popson Park on the west side of the city.

-From September to February, the Lethbridge Astronomy Club hosts a public observation of the night sky from 7:30 pm to 9:00 pm on the last Saturday of every month.
-Registration is required.
+From October to February (excluding December), the Lethbridge Astronomy Club hosts a public observation of the night sky from 7:30 pm to 9:00 pm on the last Saturday of every month.
+Registration is required on Eventbrite’s website.

 There are also events held throughout the summer.
 One event they have is a viewing of the sun.
 Multiple telescopes are set up, and you’re able to see sunspots and solar flares!
 They also have Lethbridge Astronomy Club volunteers who are very helpful and knowledgeable and do a great job entertaining the kids.

-Be sure to check out their calendar for events!
-Most events are free!
+Be sure to check out their calendar for events because most events are free!

 12. Watch live horse races at the Rocky Mountain Turf Club

-Lethbridge’s Rocky Mountain Turf Club often presents live horse racing on weekends throughout the summer and fall.
-It’s exciting, fast and fun and you don’t need to know anything about horse racing to enjoy it!
+Lethbridge’s Rocky Mountain Turf Club often presents live horse racing on weekends in May, June, September, and October.
+It’s exciting, fast, and fun and you don’t need to know anything about horse racing to enjoy it!
 Even better, it is free to attend and family-friendly.
 Though you must be 18+ to enter the adjacent bar and casino.

 Betting is optional and not necessary to have a good time.
 You can even take the kids to see the horses and get up close.
 It’s definitely fun for the whole family!